Modularr/YAML-FrontMatter/README.md

 ### How to use this class?

-test.php is an example file that shows you how to use this class.
+example/example.php is an example file that shows you how to use this class.